I live in an Airstream with my two boys: Jake (husband) and Ollie (dog).

 What I’m good at:

-Running Headbands of Hope, her social enterprise that impacts hundreds of thousands of kids with cancer around the world
+Running Headbands of Hope, my social enterprise that impacts hundreds of thousands of kids with cancer around the world

-Making people laugh (one of her most consistent praises in testimonials!)
+Making people laugh (one of my most consistent praises in testimonials!)

 What I’m working on: